 The Committee consists of seven members who are appointed by the Board of Selectmen for unlimited terms.
-The current members are Susan Orazi Anderson, Michele Sopher, Lucy J. Neiman, David Doskocil, Howard Kaley, Tom Archibald and Danna Truslow.
+There are currently five members: Susan Orazi Anderson, Michele Sopher, Lucy J. Neiman, Howard Kalet, and Danna Truslow.
 Advisory members, including scientists, educators, representatives of business and civic organizations, are invited to join the Committee on an as-needed basis.
 Advisory members can participate in all meetings but do not have a vote.
 The Committee will include working subcommittees, as needed, each of which will focus on residential, business, or municipal energy issues.